rlopes404/recsys-mf-pytorch/README.md

 # recsys-mf-pytorch

-This is a PyTorch implementation for vanilla Matrix Factorization for Recommender Systems.
+This is a PyTorch implementation of the vanilla Matrix Factorization for Recommender Systems.